apple/swift-async-algorithms/Guides/Throttle.md

 fastEvents.throttle(for: .seconds(1))
 ```

-In this case it transforms a potentially fast asynchronous sequence of events into one that waits for a window of 1 second to elapse before emitting a value.
+In this case, the throttle transforms a potentially fast asynchronous sequence of events into one that waits for a window of 1 second to elapse before emitting a value.

 ## Detailed Design